December 31, 2020

 Our first look at the full length of our boat on launch day.

-New cruising friends took this photo of our boat under sail shortly after we departed Tyrell Bay at Carricou.
+New cruising friends took this photo of our boat under sail shortly after we departed Tyrrel Bay at Carriacou.

 The stunning rainbow that greeted our arrival in Clarke's Court Bay at the end of our maiden sail.